Egida/Pitraix/README.md

 # Pitraix
 - Modern Cross-Platform HTTP-Based P2P Botnet over TOR that cannot be traced.

-- Design is based off "zero-trust" even malicious peers cannot do any damage while protecting operator identity. for more techincal information check `spec.txt`
+- Design is based off "zero-trust" even malicious peers cannot do any damage while protecting operator identity. for more techincal information check [spec.txt][specfile]

 - Pitraix is able to handle millions of hosts, the limit is TOR network capacity